berno9/IBAN-Validator/README.md

 # Load the folder as an unpacked extension in your browser
 ```

 > **💡 Note**: Manual installation is intended for testing and development.
-For the best user experience, we recommend waiting for the official web store release.
+For the best user experience, we recommend using the official web store release.

 ## 🚀 Usage